EX Dr. Gilles collection, Germany, acquired prior to

 Fragmentary

-Ancestors: Figurines from Koma Land, Ghana, p.16,
+Figurines from Koma Land, Ghana, p.16, bottom l.

-bottom l. (cone figurine) and p.
-21 & 26 (mythical
+(cone figurine) and p.
+21 & 26 (mythical creatures);

-creatures); Insoll, T., et al,
+Insoll, T., et al,

-Internal Meanings:
+Internal Meanings: Computed

-Computed Tomography Scanning of Koma Figurines from
+Tomography Scanning of Koma Figurines from Ghana,

-Ghana, p.
+p.
 28 and Fig. 9; Dagan, E.A.,

-Spirits
+Spirits Within

-Within Boundaries / Les Esprits Sans Frontière:
+Boundaries / Les Esprits Sans Frontière:

 26 Single Headed Terracotta from Komaland /